killer415tv/gw2-race-tournament/functionality.md

 ### Anticheat/Validation (Lightweight, no stateful backend)

 **In client (prevention)**:
-- Only emit checkpoint if entering radius r of checkpoint in order
+- **Checkpoint Sequence Validation**: Only emit checkpoint if entering radius r of the next checkpoint in sequence
+- **State Tracking**: Maintain internal counter of last checkpoint crossed to prevent duplicates
+- **Sequential Enforcement**: Reject checkpoint events that don't follow the expected order (1→2→3→...→finish)
 - Calculate speed and discard jumps > threshold (teleports)
 - Basic payload signature (HMAC with ephemeral raceKey distributed by organizer on join)